mgeeky/ProtectMyTooling/README.md

 With `ProtectMyTooling` you can quickly obfuscate your binaries without having to worry about clicking through all the Dialogs, interfaces, menus, creating projects to obfuscate a single binary, clicking through all the options available and wasting time about all that nonsense.
 It takes you straight to the point - to obfuscate your tool.

-Aim is to offer the most convenient interface possible and allow to leverage _a chain of multiple packers_ combined on a single binary.
+Aim is to offer the most convenient interface possible and allow to leverage _a daisy-chain of multiple packers_ combined on a single binary.

 That's right - we can launch `ProtectMyTooling` with several packers at once: